abelljs/abell-website/content/tutorial/index.md

 ## Dynamic Page Generation

 Next up, we will be adding blogs to our portfolio.

 For blogs in our portfolio, we can't go on creating an Abell Page for every blog.
-So what we do instead is create one Abell Page as a layout to hold our blog content, and pass it in the markdown content of blog.
+So what we do instead is create one Abell Page as a layout to hold our blog content, and pass it in the Markdown content of blog.

 We will be writing blogs in Markdown and that content should reflect in our website.

 1. Create `./content/hello-world/index.md` and add sample Blog Content
 2. Create `./theme/[path]/index.abell` file to hold layout for all our blogs.
 3. Add list of blogs in `./theme/index.abell`

 <div class="tabbed-editor">
   <div class="menu">